ms-jpq/docker-home-router/README.md

 Disclaimer: This is purely for convenience / fun, not privacy.

-_Only works on non-fapple devices because 🍎 is very paternalistic_
+Only works on non-🍎 devices because 🍎 locked this feature behind a VPN profile.

 #### NTP sinkhole